33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 4. Customisation without drift.
 Every change was scoped to the per-client implementation.
 At no point were the agency’s shared template components modified.
 The tongue-tie procedure section’s adaptations lived in per-page Elementor overrides, not in the template’s shared layer.
 The next site that runs on this template has no awareness that 33 pages of custom implementation passed through it.

-An ongoing limitation during QA was that the practice had no professional team portraits available — the home page team block and the meet-the-team page were built without original photography, using placeholder silhouettes until the agency sourced images or opted to omit team photos from those sections entirely.
+An ongoing limitation during QA was that the practice had no professional team portraits available — we built the home page team block and the meet-the-team page without original photography, using placeholder silhouettes until the agency sourced images or opted to omit team photos from those sections entirely.
 We chose per-page Elementor overrides over template-layer modifications because altering the shared template would carry tongue-tie-specific customisations — age-stratified sub-page navigation, procedure-specific content blocks — into every future site the agency deploys on this template, which the next client did not request and should not inherit.

 The structural tension was that a tongue-tie procedure section is not a dental services variant — its age-stratified sub-pages carry a different content purpose, and collapsing them into the same template pattern would not fail QA; it would register as a content problem after launch.
 The resolution was a separate content architecture within the same template, using per-page Elementor overrides that left the agency’s shared layer unchanged.